robhagemans/ansipipe/README.md

 through ANSI|pipe.
 Meanwhile, any GUI access through the Start Menu or the File Manager can use the `.EXE` and avoid a console window.
 If ANSI|pipe sees its name ends in `.EXE`, it will take its first argument as the executable to run.

-Either way, any remaining command-line arguments are sent to your app's executable.
-For instance, a Python app that uses `import ansipipe` can be run with:

-    launcher python myapp.py

 I've compiled ANSI|pipe using MinGW GCC.
 You may need to modify the code for it to compile on MS Visual C or LVVM/Clang.